 The campaign was an overwhelming success with infographics being made and shared immediately from launch.
 Crohn’s & Colitis marketed primarily through Facebook, whilst the built-in gallery wall in PosterMaker motivated other supporters to create their own infographic.

 The integrated reporting in PosterMaker meant Crohn’s & Colitis were able to accurately measure the usage.
-During Awareness Week over 4000 Crohn’s, Colitis and Me infographics were made, along with the following stats:
+During Awareness Week almost 5,000 Crohn’s, Colitis and Me infographics were made.
+Here are the actual stats:

 - Infographics created: 4,810